RemoteCraftsmen/redis-rate-limiting/README.md

 To make deploys work, you need to create free account in https://redislabs.com/try-free/ and get Redis' instance informations - REDIS_ENDPOINT_URI and REDIS_PASSWORD.
 You must pass them as environmental variables.

-`redis://` is added to REDIS_ENDPOINT_URI automatically, please don't include it.

 ### Google Cloud Run

 [![Run on Google